 Originally, Keyser Soze was supposed to have the name Keyser Sume, named after Christopher McQuarrie's old boss.
 He allowed his old boss to read the script, and decided he did not want to be associated with an inherently evil villain, so requested a change be made.

-Michael Biehn was the first choice for the role of McManus and was approached about taking the role, but he had to turn down the part because of his previous commitment to filming Jade (1995).
-The part then went to Stephen Baldwin who was the second choice.
+Michael Biehn was the first choice for the role of McManus and was approached about taking the role, but he had to turn down the part because of his previous commitment to filming Jade (1995) which also had Chazz Palminteri.
+The part then went to Stephen Baldwin, who was the second choice.

 The Japanese characters on the outside of the meeting room where Kobayashi is talking with Edie Finneran and others say "Kobayashi" and "bengoshi" (attorney); the ones in reverse on the window read "seikou" (success), "chikara" (strength), and "zaisan" (assets).